 Some EARA achievements

-- The creation of a Transparency Agreement in Spain to raise awareness on the uses of animals in scientific research, which now has more than 140 member institutions.
+- The creation of Transparency Agreements across Europe (Belgium, France, Germany, Netherlands, Portugal, Spain) to raise awareness on the uses of animals in scientific research, which now include more than 400 signatory institutions.

 - Assistance with the creation in Italy of the national advocacy organisation Research4Life with more than 60 member and supporter institutions.